SomeWeekendReading/someweekendreading.github.io/_posts/2023-07-06-boston-wastewater-low.md

 ## The Weekend Conclusion

 COVID-19 is not over, no matter what your friends tell you.
-Here at Ch&acirc;teau Weekend we note with sadness that some less cautious friends of our shave recently caught COVID-19 _for the fourth time_, despite being fully vaccinated.
+Here at Ch&acirc;teau Weekend we note with sadness that some less cautious friends of ours have recently caught COVID-19 _for the fourth time_, despite being fully vaccinated.
 Risk exposure is not without its consequences.